 Before moving out

-Your RA will meet with you prior to finals week to complete an inspection form.
+Your Resident Assistant will meet with you prior to finals week to complete an inspection form.
 Staff members also will work with you to complete the check-out process.
 Finally, clean your room, dispose of trash, and complete a change-of-address card.

 Pick up your mail.
 If you are moving to a new building, you may pick up your mailbox assignment and combination at the ResMail office in Speare Hall.
 Mail procedures vary for University-leased buildings; in most cases, you are required to complete a change-of-address card with the U.S. Postal Service.
 Also, contact the Customer Service Center if you wish to change your meal plan.